-As you gear up for the new tax season, you’ll need to decide how and where you plan to work this year to keep yourself, your clients, and any employees safe.
+As you gear up for the new tax season, you’ll need to decide how and where you plan to work this year to accommodate the needs of your clients, any employees, and yourself.
 In this post, we’ll help you plan for any situation, whether you work fully remotely, fully in-person, or somewhere in between.

 Will you be remote?

 Going 100% remote may be the best option for your businesses if many of your clients prefer virtual meetings.
 If you plan to be fully remote this year, here’s how you can set yourself up for success:

 It may be tempting to work from your couch, but you’re far more likely to stay productive and focused if you go into the office or create a dedicated workspace in your home.
 If you currently rent an office space and think remote work will be a long-term solution for you, you may consider cutting costs by forgoing your office in favor of a home office.

 Ensure secure document sharing with clients

 With no in-person meetings, clients will need a way to share their tax documents with you securely.
 Scanning and emailing is an option, but it’s tedious and leaves your clients open to security threats.
 The TaxesToGo Mobile App provides a user-friendly, secure solution for sharing sensitive tax documents.

 Clients can upload their documents directly into the app using their phone’s camera, and their information is auto-filled into your tax software.
 It simplifies the process significantly and is an essential tool for any tax professional working remotely this year.

 Since you’ll be taking your meetings virtually, you’ll need to be comfortable with Zoom or another video conferencing software.
 Ideally, you should be comfortable enough with it that you can offer directions to clients who might be using it for the first time.
 If you don’t feel particularly tech-savvy, don’t worry – a few simple tutorials like these will make you a pro in no time.

 Will you be in-person?